Philippines Special Power of Attorney Apostille and Authentication

 We will respond with a price quote without delay.
 Once we’ve agreed upon a price, we will send you an invoice and start the apostille process.

 The Philippines Special Power of Attorney must be signed in front of a notary public and two witnesses.
 If you’re in the San Francisco Bay Area, we can come to your location and notarize the document for you.
-We can also provide witnesses, if needed, with advance notice.
+We can also provide witnesses, if needed, with advance notice and for an extra fee.
 If you’re elsewhere in California, you can appear before a local notary and then ship the notarized/witnessed document to us.
 If you’re in another state, contact us for apostille instructions by emailing [email protected].

 If we notarize the document, we’ll simply take it with us.
 If someone else notarizes it, you can send it to our office: